Monte Cristo Range by Kurt Kuznicki

 This entire area is now seriously threatened

-Three pending BLM actions pose an immediate threat to this entire landscape that could change its character forever:
+Three BLM actions pose an immediate threat to this entire landscape that could change its character forever:

 - The first is the alignment of the Greenlink West transmission line.
 In August, 2023, we and other partner organizations met with the BLM State Director to express our grave concerns with the alignment through the proposed ACEC.
 Instead, we urged the BLM to place the transmission line to the north, along an already existing powerline corridor to avoid disturbing an intact landscape.
 For more detailed information, see the link below to the Greenlink West Transmission Project formal protest filed in July, 2024.
+Our protest was denied and the BLM issued permits for the construction of the line to proceed.

 - BLM’s Westwide Solar Preliminary Environmental Impact Statement (PEIS) identified more than 40% of Esmeralda County, including most of the proposed ACEC, as open to future solar energy development.
 We prepared extensive comments on this PEIS as well.